 After we receive your call, we will set up an intake meeting with you as soon as possible, ideally within a couple days.
 These initial meetings can take place in our offices, at your clinic or doctor’s office, or in other appropriate community settings.
 We also will answer any questions that you have over the telephone, prior to the meeting.

 During an intake meeting you can share what your needs are regarding your overall health and well being.
-It is also where we will provide information and resources to you and make additional referrals, if you would like further assistance than we can provide.
+We will provide information and resources and make additional referrals, if you would like further assistance than we can provide.
 We also begin to discuss what you and your case manager may work on as part of your care plan.

 - HIV status verification;

-- Copy of income or zero income form;
+- Proof of income or zero income form;

 - Copy of lease, mortgage, or rental agreement.